 Everyday Life In The World's Coldest City

 Every structure in Oymyakon is built on underground stilts to counter the instability of the permafrost that runs 13 feet deep.
-A thermal spring remains just unfrozen enough for farmers to bring their livestock to drink.
+A nearby thermal spring remains just unfrozen enough for farmers to bring their livestock to drink.

-As for humans, they drink Russki Chai, which literally translates to Russian Tea; their term for vodka, and they believe it helps them keep warm in the cold (along with multiple layers of clothing, of course).
+As for the humans, they drink Russki Chai, which literally translates to "Russian Tea."
+This is their term for vodka, and they believe it helps them keep warm in the cold (along with multiple layers of clothing, of course).

-But despite the hardships of life in Oymyakon, Soviet Russia managed to persuade workers to pack up and move to the coldest city in the world.
+But despite the hardships of life in Oymyakon, Soviet Russia still managed to persuade people to pack up and move to the coldest city in the world.
 And clearly, some of their descendants are sticking around.